olgapombo/olgapombo.github.io/teaching_doctoral_program.md

 * Thematic seminar (1999-2004)

 #### Tutorials and stage advising
-* Monograph Tutor of the Bachelor's License in “Teaching of Mathematics” (1985-88)
+* Monograph Tutor of the Bachelor's degree in “Teaching of Mathematics” (1985-88)
-* Stage advisor of the Bachelor's License in “Teaching of Mathematics” (1986-88) (1999-04)(2005-2006)
+* Stage advisor of the Bachelor's degree in “Teaching of Mathematics” (1986-88) (1999-04)(2005-2006)
-* Stage advisor of the Bachelor's License in the “Teaching of Biology” (1994-96) (1998-99)
+* Stage advisor of the Bachelor's degree in the “Teaching of Biology” (1994-96) (1998-99)
-* Stage advisor of the Bachelor's License in the “Teaching of Physics” (1996-97, 2006-2007)
+* Stage advisor of the Bachelor's degree in the “Teaching of Physics” (1996-97, 2006-2007)

 #### Continuing training courses
-* Filosofia do conhecimento cientifico, para professores do ensino secundario, registo de acreditação CCPFC/ACC61744/10 (1st semester 2011-2012)
+* Filosofia do conhecimento cientifico, Secondary School Teachers,  *Accreditation*: CCPFC/ACC61744/10 (1st semester 2011-2012)
-* Ciencia e Arte, para professores do ensino secundario, registo de acreditação CCPFC/ACC-61355/09 (2nd semester 2011-2012)
+* Ciencia e Arte, Secondary School Teachers,  *Accreditation*: CCPFC/ACC-61355/09 (2nd semester 2011-2012)

 ## Other universities in Portugal

 ### PhD
-* Doctoral Program in “Complexity Sciences”, invited faculty member of the joint academic program proposed by  ISCTE Lisbon University Institute and Faculty of Sciences, University of Lisbon (2006-2019).
+* Doctoral Program in “Complexity Sciences”, ISCTE Lisbon University Institute, and Faculty of Sciences, University of Lisbon (2006-2019).
-* Doctoral Program of the Gulbenkian Institute of Science (IGC) (2012).
+* Doctoral Program, Gulbenkian Institute of Science (IGC) (2012).
-* Doctoral Program of the University of Oporto (2011).
+* Doctoral Program, University of Oporto (2011).
 * Doctoral Program in “Contemporary Studies”, CEIS20 Universidade de Coimbra (2022).

 ### Master
-* Master Program on Bioethics, Faculdade de Medicine, University of Lisbon (2006; 2007; 2009, 2012, 2014).
+* Master Program in Bioethics, Faculty of Medicine, University of Lisbon (2006; 2007; 2009, 2012, 2014).
-* Master Program on Victimization of children and adolescents, Faculdade de Medicine, University of Lisbon (2007).
+* Master Program on Victimization of children and adolescents, Faculty of Medicine, University of Lisbon (2007).
-* Master and PhD Program on “Developmental Psychology”, Faculdade of Psicologia, University of Lisbon (2003.20044).
+* Master and PhD Program on “Developmental Psychology”, Faculty of Psychology, University of Lisbon (2003-2004).
-* Master Program on “Drawing”, Faculdade de Belas Artes, University of Lisbon (2003).
+* Master Program on “Drawing”, Faculty of Fine Arts, University of Lisbon (2003).

 ### Undergraduate courses
 * “Philosophy and the Teaching of Philosophy”, Faculty of Social and Human Sciences, New University of Lisbon (1987-1988).